-Appendix: DESIGN DISCOVERY PROGRAM AT HARVARD UNIVERSITY'S GRADUATE SCHOOL OF DESIGN

-(The Harvard Design Discovery Program is applicable to the international grand winner of AYDA Awards only)
+APPENDIX HARVARDUNIVERSITY'S GRADUATE SCHOOL OF DESIGN (Harvard University's Design Discovery Program is applicable to AYDA Awards Designer of the Year Recipient only.)

 The Harvard Design Discovery Program is a three-week summer program at Harvard University's Graduate School of Design (Harvard GSD), which welcomes people - from recent high school and college graduates to seasoned professionals - to explore and experience pursuing graduate-level studio-based education in architecture, landscape architecture, or urban planning and design.
 The program offers: